What is a denture?

 Most dental insurance providers cover some, if not all, of the cost of your dentures.
 However, we recommend contacting your insurance company to find out the specifics of what they will cover.

-You can contact our dentist at Comprehensive Dental Health, LLC to learn more about full and partial dentures in New Haven, Connecticut.
+You can contact our dentist at Comprehensive Dental Health to learn more about full and partial dentures in New Haven, CT.